AdamSobieski/adamsobieski.github.io/thought-experiments/index.md

 ## Computer-automated Scientific Discovery

-What if artificial-intelligence systems could produce and present us with useful [scientific models](https://en.wikipedia.org/wiki/Scientific_modelling) from observations and data?
-Might those instantaneously available, best models provided by these systems change – might there be [paradigm shifts](https://en.wikipedia.org/wiki/Paradigm_shift) – as more observations were provided to them or as more [processing or reasoning occurred](https://en.wikipedia.org/wiki/Anytime_algorithm)?
+What if artificial-intelligence systems, e.g., [intelligent agents](https://en.wikipedia.org/wiki/Intelligent_agent) or [multi-agent systems](https://en.wikipedia.org/wiki/Multi-agent_system), could produce and present us with useful [scientific models](https://en.wikipedia.org/wiki/Scientific_modelling) from observations and data?
 Might such systems be able to [seek observations](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)), ask questions, or, better, design scientific experiments?
+Might the instantaneously available, best models provided by these systems change – might there be [paradigm shifts](https://en.wikipedia.org/wiki/Paradigm_shift) – as more observations were provided to them or as more processing or reasoning occurred?

 ## Exotic Sensory Modalities